 Teams don't know what to capture, so they try to capture everything.
 Boiling the ocean makes it hard to understand what's important or validate the integrity of your data.
 We recommend starting small and prioritizing the metrics and events you care about.
 Think of analytics as a feature, ship the MVP, and then continue to invest over time as the data maturity or your organization grows.

 To avoid the common pitfalls that teams face it's important to codify your analytics strategy into a tracking plan.
-There are two primary roles to think about when creating your tracking plan, the developer who has to implement tracking and the analyst who needs to answer questions from the data.
+There are two primary roles to think about when creating your tracking plan, the developer who has to implement tracking and the data consumer who needs to answer questions from the data.
 It's imperative to keep these folks on the same page.
 Our top recommendation when creating your tracking plan is to:

 1. Establish consistency

 Similar to writing code, establishing a set of conventions from day one will make your data easier to understand for everyone at your company.

 It's important not just for your event names but also for the properties on those events.
 Properties describe the context of the event; this allows your analysts to be able to group, filter, and cohort events.

 We talked about this in prioritizing outcomes over outputs, but it is important to start with your goals and metrics.

 Let's walk through this together, imagine that you have an OKR to improve customer acquisition in Q1.
 Before you pick your target, you need to know the baseline so that you choose a realistic outcome.
 This requires you to know what metric you'll be measuring and how you're going to be calculating that metric.

 |Metric||Conversion Rate = User Signed Up / Unique Visitors|